kinopio-club/kinopio-client/CONTRIBUTING.md

 Because the kinopio-client app has a really opinionated interface, it's **strongly recommended** that you create a [forum topic](https://club.kinopio.club), or a github issue, to discuss your proposed changes beforehand.
 A little conversation beforehand saves hours down the road.

-New features should be proposed in the forums first in order to get feedback from non-dev users too.

-The forums also have [bug reports](https://club.kinopio.club/c/support/6) which may be the easiest way to contribute and learn the codebase.
+New features should be proposed in the forum in order to get feedback from non-dev users too.
+[Bug reports](https://club.kinopio.club/c/support/6) there may be the easiest way to contribute and learn the codebase.

 If using github issues, you should check and reference related bug reports or feature request/design discussions from the forums to add context.